What is a Thrift Savings Plan (TSP)?

 A Thrift Savings Plan is like a jar of loose change...

 Every time you find some loose change, you add it to the jar.
-After years of adding money here and there, you open the jar and find you have a lot of money saved up.
-Similarly, in a Thrift Savings Plan, federal employees add a percentage of their salaries to their TSP, and when they retire, they withdraw the funds.
+After years of adding money here and there, you open the jar and find you likely have a lot of money saved up.
+Similarly, in a Thrift Savings Plan, federal employees can add a percentage of their salaries to their TSP, and when they retire, they can start withdrawing their funds.
 However, unlike a jar of change, your employer may contribute to your TSP, it’s usually invested for growth potential, and you need to pay taxes when you finally open the jar and withdraw your cash.

 What is a Thrift Savings Plan (TSP)?